reahl/reahl/reahl-doc/doc/features/pageflow.rst

    .. figure:: pageflow.png
       :align: center
       :width: 80%
+      :alt: A graph showing each View as a node, with arrows showing how the user would transition between the views.

 Remember :doc:`how user input is controlled by means of Fields
 <validation>`?
 The Actions a user can trigger are similarly controlled